wyxpro/MatesX/README.md

 ```
 Then open http://localhost:8000/web/home.html to enjoy!

-## Custom Avatars
+### Custom Avatars

-For individual enthusiasts, we regularly provide free credits on the Matesx web application.
-This project does not offer complex underlying algorithm implementations but focuses on lightweight yet comprehensive applications.
+This project does not offer underlying algorithm implementations but focuses on lightweight yet comprehensive applications.

+For individual enthusiasts, get free credits on [Matesx official web application](https://www.matesx.com).

-For developers, please refer to the[API](preview/api.md) for paid API calling methods.
-Welcome to use [matesx.cn](https://www.matesx.cn) to manage your avatars.
+For developers, receive 3 free credits by [contacting us](preview/wechat.jpg). please refer to the [API](preview/API.md) for API calling.
+Use [matesx.cn](https://www.matesx.cn) to manage your avatars.

+### Compilation
-### Multi-platform Compilation (Windows, macOS, Android, Mini Program)
+support Windows, macOS, Android, Mini-Program

-Refer to the platform folder
+Refer to the [platform](platform/README.md) folder

 ### High Concurrency & Cloud Sync
 - Upgrade to cloud database